interledger/interledger.github.io/docs/markdown/connecting-to-testnet.md

 For this tutorial, you will need `moneyd` and SPSP installed on your computer.
 You can learn how to install `moneyd` and SPSP from the [Getting Started](getting-started.md) tutorial.

 NOTE: For this tutorial you do not need to use real cryptocurrency.
-Since you will be running ILP on a testnet node, funds will be used from a [testnet faucet](https://xrpl.org/xrp-test-net-faucet.html) and have no real-world value.
+Since you will be sending value through an ILP router on the testnet, funds will be used from a [testnet faucet](https://xrpl.org/xrp-test-net-faucet.html) and have no real-world value.

 ## Configuring moneyd
 NOTE: Before configuring `moneyd`, make sure to delete the `.moneyd.test.json` config file if it already exists on